johnjago/mmap-demo/README.md

 # mmap-demo

-Programs to demonstrate memory-mapped files in Unix.
+A program to demonstrate memory-mapped files using the mmap(2) system call in Unix.

 ## Build